 DAY 4

 A leisurely morning finds us taking in the view of the Mekong as the sun rises, or making a last trip to the local market for photos and crafts.
-Just before lunch we say good-bye to this pleasant city as we travel to Laos’ modern day capital of Vientiane.
-The short flight allows us to arrive in time for an afternoon stroll through the quiet streets.
-We take in the impressive Pratuxai Monument and That Luang, the most sacred site in Vientiane.
+After lunch we say good-bye to this pleasant city as we travel to Hanoi.

-By late afternoon, we continue our journey by air to Hanoi where we check in to our luxurious hotel, on the banks of Ho Tay Lake, overlooking the 800-year-old Golden Lotus Pagoda.
-Tonight we dine in the hotel's excellent restaurant.
+Our one-hour non-stop flight finds us in Hanoi, Vietnam by late afternoon.
+Upon arrival, we check in at our luxurious hotel, on the banks of Ho Tay Lake, overlooking the 800-year-old Golden Lotus Pagoda.
+Tonight we enjoy a traditional water-puppet show – a colorful pageant accompanied by beautiful music – before dining in the hotel’s excellent restaurant.

 InterContinental Westlake, Hanoi